Pankaj0038/V-web/README.md

    ```bash
    npm init -y
    ```
-5. And now as I shared the package.json file so installing express will install all other requirements
+5. And now as I shared the package.json file so install the requirements
    ```bash
    npm i express
    ```